 What are the Deadlines?

-- Oregon Opportunity Grant – As soon as possible after October 1, 2017.
+- Oregon Opportunity Grant – Apply as soon as possible after October 1, 2019.
 Awards made until funds are depleted.

 - College Deadline – Check with the college(s) you are interested in attending.
 You may also want to ask your college about its definition of an application deadline because they vary from school to school – whether it is the date the college receives your FAFSA, or the date your FAFSA is processed.